 Rosa Parks was tired after a long day at work, but she was also brave when she sat on that bus seat up front.
-There was a serious risk involved.
-But she did it anyway because she was angry about how things were.
+There was a serious risk involved, but she did it anyway because she was angry about how things were.
 And some black families sent their kids to schools in Montgomery Alabama and that was terrifying for them and for the kids, but they were angry enough to gut it out through that in order to build a country where one of them could actually be elected President.

 Every day women use anger to motivate them past their fears so that they can make the necessary plans to leave an abusive relationship.
 Every day kids use anger to defend themselves from abusive parents.
 Many good people use their anger about social injustice to motivate strong and important action in the public sphere.
 Anger isn’t a problem.
 We as a people simply need to raise our awareness so that we are giving proper consideration to the appropriateness of our thinking.

 Getting angry at other drivers or trains blocking your commute makes no sense.
-Getting angry at a c0-worker for being lazy when that’s all you’ve ever seen them be is just silly.
-Clearly they don’t see “work” as the same responsibility you do, so stop trying to give them a whole new childhood and just accept the fact that that is who they are and your anger will not change that.
+Getting angry at a co-worker for being lazy when that’s all you’ve ever seen them be is just silly.
+Clearly they don’t see work as the same responsibility you do, so stop trying to give them a whole new childhood and just accept the fact that that is who they are and your anger will not change that.

 You are responsible for the application of your emotions.
 It is you who must break out of the patterns of thought established by your history.
 You must begin to consciously choose to raise your awareness to the point where you are literally choosing how you feel moment by moment.
 And on top of that, you should be choosing it because it is leading you in the direction that you simply know you want to go.
 These are not directions that can be decided by others.

 Your thoughts are always choices.
-Your emotions are never wrong, they are merely the mathematical sums of your thinking.
+Your emotions are never wrong, they are merely the sums of your thinking.
 If the answer you’re getting isn’t solving your problem, then maybe you’re applying an inappropriate formula.
 Maybe you need to change the thinking you’re doing.

 Stay calm, be happy, enjoy life.
 But if you have to face a personal crises, social injustice or even a cougar, you’ll realize that getting angry really is the best thing to do in just the right situation.
 But it still won’t help you build any Ikea furniture, so do your best to only conjure anger when it will actually be productive.
 Do that and not only do you win, but so does every loved one and stranger around you.
 Even your furniture will get assembled more quickly.
 It really is the very best way to live.